GayanSandaruwan/switchserver/README.md

 		"switch" : "1"
 	}

-# Getting The Buttons Assigned to a User
+# Getting The switches Assigned to a User

 Method - POST